Sherri C Young

 - Organic Chemistry II: Research in Organic Chemistry

-Young, SC.* A Systematic Review of Antiamyloidogenic and Metal-Chelating Peptoids: Two Structural Motifs for the Treatment of Alzheimer’s Disease.
+- Young, SC.
+A Systematic Review of Antiamyloidogenic and Metal-Chelating Peptoids: Two Structural Motifs for the Treatment of Alzheimer’s Disease.
 Molecules 2018, 23, 296-310.
+(This article was an invited submission as part of the 25th Anniversary of the Amyloid Hypothesis and Alzheimer’s Disease Special Issue.)

 - Young, SC.
 Organic Chemistry Laboratory Experiences that Simulate Real-World Collaborations.
 In Abstracts of Papers, 259th American Chemical Society National Meeting & Exposition (Virtual), March 22-26; American Chemical Society: Washington, DC, 2020; CHED-0068.